How to Prepare for Student Loan Payments to Resume Soon

 Monitor Your Credit as You Pay Down Your Debt

-Regardless of how you approach your student loan debt, it's important to keep track of your credit score and credit reports.
+As you think about beginning repayment on your student loan debt again, it's also important to keep track of your credit score and credit reports.

 With Experian's free credit monitoring service, you'll be able to keep track of your FICO® Score and regularly review your Experian credit report to understand what impacts your score and to address issues as they come up.